ErShubham2908/React-Interview-EA25/README.md

     - **Props Manipulation:** You can add, modify, or filter props passed to a component.
     - **State Management:** HOCs can manage and pass down state to the wrapped components.
     - **Conditional Rendering:** You can control when and how a component renders based on certain conditions.

+### Q2.
+What are React Life cycles Explain each one with Example?
+- **Mounting:**
+  - **constructor()**
+    - The constructor is called when an instance of a component is being created and initialized.
+    - It's used to set the initial state to the component.
+  - **Super()**
+    - The super() keyword in React is used to call the constructor of the parent class.
+This is required when you need to access some variables from the parent class.
+The reason why this cannot be allowed before super() is because this is uninitialized if super() is not called.
+  - **render()**
+    - The render method returns the JSX to be displayed on the screen.
+    - It must be a pure function, meaning it should not have side effects.
+  - **componentDidMount()**
+    - This method is called after the component is rendered on the screen.
+    - It's often used to perform tasks like making API requests or setting up subscriptions.
+- **Updating**
+  - **componentDidUpdate(prevProps, prevState)**
+    - This method is called after the component is updated.
+    - It's useful for reacting to changes in props or state.
+    - Be careful not to create infinite loops by updating state within this method.
+- **Unmounting**
+  - **componentWillUnmount()**
+    - This method is called just before the component is removed from the DOM.
+    - It's used to clean up resources like subscriptions and timers.

+- **this**
+  - The this keyword in React refers to the current instance of a component class.
+It allows you to access the component's props, state, and methods within its class definition.